Stylback/home-server/README.md

 ### Managing containers with ctop

-For easy overview and management of our docker containers we can install [ctop](https://github.com/bcicen/ctop).
+For easy overview and management of our Docker containers we can install [ctop](https://github.com/bcicen/ctop).
 To do it, run the commands below:

 ```sh
 sudo apt install ca-certificates curl gnupg lsb-release